For transfer students admitted fall 2023 and after

-Which L&S Majors are in the Pilot?
+Which L&S majors are participating in the direct admission program?

-Ancient Greek & Roman Studies | Data Science | History of Art | Social Welfare |
+Ancient Greek & Roman Studies | Dutch Studies** | History of Art | Social Welfare^ |

 Applied Mathematics | Environmental Earth Science | Interdisciplinary Studies Field (ISF) | Sociology |

-Art Practice | Gender & Women’s Studies | Mathematics with Teaching Concentration | South and Southeast Asian Studies |
+Art Practice^ | Gender & Women’s Studies | Mathematics | South and Southeast Asian Studies |

 Atmospheric Science | Geography | Marine Science | Theater and Performance Studies |

-Cognitive Science | Geology | Music | |
+Cognitive Science | Geology | Music | Celtic Studies** |

-Computer Science | Geophysics | Planetary Science | |
+Greek and Latin** | Geophysics | Planetary Science | Greek** |

 Dance and Performance Studies | History | Physics |

-This pilot is designed to improve the transfer student experience.
+This program is designed to improve the transfer student experience.
 Traditionally, Berkeley Letters & Science (L&S) transfer students select their intended major on the UC application.
-After students are offered admission to L&S, they officially declare their major (following department application procedures, policies and requirements) during their first semester on campus.
+After students are offered admission to L&S, they officially declare their major (in accordance with department application procedures, policies and requirements) during their first semester on campus.
 The declaration process can be complex and time-demanding, resulting in a stressful introduction to the L&S student experience.
 Transfer students will be better served when they have been directly admitted to their major of choice, upon making their selection on the UC application.
-This pilot program enables the College to shift the student’s advising conversation from focusing on declaration to focusing on graduation.
+This program enables the College to shift the student’s advising conversation from focusing on declaration to focusing on graduation.
 This process, which aligns with how transfer students are currently admitted to other colleges and schools on campus, is also expected to foster a more diverse and sustainable student enrollment.

 Frequently Asked Questions